jheiser81/Obsidian-Repo/Vault/Python/Python Basics.md

 `2username = "John"` is an invalid variable name because it starts with a number

 Variable names are also case sensitive, so `userName` and `UserName` would be different variables.
 In Python, variables are usually created using camel case or underscores.
 Camel case is the practice of making compound words using mixed casing (`userName`), while underscores use a `_` to separate words.
 Sometimes these are combined, such as in `user_Name`.
 Which naming convention you use is not really important, so long as you are consistent.
+### The Assignment Operator
+In programming, the `=` sign is called the assignment operator, because it is used to assign a value to variables.
+This differs from how the `=` is used in math.